-We, at the Instructional Design & Learning Technologies unit, are pleased to introduce our new video-based tool, Bongo.
-This exciting video conferencing and learning platform allows students to interact with one another as well as their professors in a format that encourages active learning environments through collaboration, knowledge application and skill demonstration.
-Bongo syncs with Sakai, Bradley’s learning management system, making integration-access and gradebook-syncing possible as well.
+Bongo is a video conferencing and learning platform that allows students to interact with one another as well as their professors in a format that encourages active learning environments through collaboration, knowledge application and skill demonstration.
+Bongo syncs with Canvas, Bradley’s learning management system, making integration-access and gradebook-syncing possible as well.
 While this tool is incredibly useful for online and hybrid courses it also complements face-to-face classes as students will be able to use asynchronous video for self-assessment and peer review.
 See below for more great reasons to integrate Bongo into your classroom today.

 Video Assignments: Bongo’s structured workflows leverage video technology to help instructors assess learners’ soft skill and knowledge at scale.
 After completing a video exercise students submit their recording for personalized coaching and feedback from their instructor and/or peers.